Emre-AyhanT/DataMiningProjectLichess/README.md

 # DataMiningProjectLichess
- I extracted lichess data from Kaggle
+ I extracted lichess data from Kaggle.There are samples of how to use pandas methods most efficenty.